The Reality of Hiring an AI Agent Development Company Right Now

 Phase 2: Architecture and Prompt Engineering

-Before writing a single line of application code, we have to engineer the prompts that will drive the agent’s behavior.
-We define its persona, its constraints, and its thought process.
-We decide if we are going to use frameworks like LangChain or AutoGen to handle the agentic loop.
+Before even thinking about writing any lines of application code, we must design the prompts for controlling the agent’s actions.
+We design its personality, its boundaries, and its way of thinking.
+We determine whether we will rely on frameworks like LangChain and AutoGen for managing the agentic loop.

 Phase 3: Core Development and Tool Binding